octolaba/indexit/AGENTS.md

 `gpt-5.5-high` or `claude-opus-4.7-xhigh`.
 Folder examples:
 `docs/anytype. chatgpt-5.5-high/` and
 `docs/anytype. claude-opus-4.7-xhigh/`.

+Before a Codex agent creates or updates a research report folder, it must run the Codex runtime identity ritual.
+Run
+`sh .codex/scripts/codex-research-identity.sh` from the repository root and use the latest matching Codex `turn_context` for that cwd as the source of truth for `model`, `effort`, and `<agent-slug>`.
+Do not infer identity from the generic system prompt, examples in this file, previous report folders, provider branding, or `~/.codex/config.toml` unless the script reports that it had to fall back to config.

+After reading the script output, ask the user to confirm before creating the folder, using this structure:

+> I read Codex runtime as `model = <X>`, `effort = <Y>` from `<source>`.
+The
+> resulting `<agent-slug>` is `<x-y>`.
+Confirm or correct?

+If the script reports `confidence: fallback` or `confidence: none`, state that explicitly in the question and require the user to confirm or supply the missing value.
+Only proceed once the user has confirmed the runtime identity.

 Each report folder must record the exact agent/model and reasoning effort, for example `gpt-5.5-high` or `claude-opus-4.7-xhigh`, in its `README.md`.